biddls/on-chain-RTS-Game/documentation/funding proposal.md

 6. Creating economic incentives in a play to earn aspect above and beyond rewards from the games accrued ALCX and the voting rights you receive
 7. Any NFTs used in the magic attack can be bought back for ALCX from the game
-8. How to ensure that whales do not ruin the fun for everyone (reputation system; bonding vurve the more you own the harder it gets)
+8. How to ensure that whales do not ruin the fun for everyone
-9. Make sure its fun and engaging

 <h3>What I am asking from the DAO</h3>
 I would like X amount of money to hire a web developer to build out a better website as, although I have tried to